 Please read the FAQs before requesting an appointment.

-The office of Research and Statistical Support Services, R&SS, at the University of North Texas is staffed by two full-time employees with offices located in GAB.
+The office of Data Science and Analytics at the University of North Texas is staffed by two full-time employees with offices located in the General Academic Building.

 Richard Herrington, Ph.D., has degrees in psychology, mathematics and education, and is proficient in R, S-Plus, SPSS, SAS, LISREL, Zope Web Server, and various other research-oriented tools in Unix/Linux.